 Coaches get hundreds of emails.
 You need to stand out.
 Make coaches want to know more about you.
 Coaches also want to know that you’ve done your homework on their school and their program and this isn’t some canned letter that you’re writing to every coach in the country.
 Be specific to each school and coach.
 They will notice!

-VERY IMPORTANT - Please copy me on the letter/email you send to each school and coach, as well as your video.
-I need to know what you have shared so we are on the same page should the coach reach out to me directly.
+VERY IMPORTANT - Please copy Coach Brett on the letter/email you send to each school and coach, as well as your video.
+Coach Brett needs to know what you have shared so you on the same page should the coach reach out to him directly.

 TOP TEN TIPS